ManuelPeinado/RefreshActionItem/README.md

 Customization
 ---------------------
-There are two ways you can customize the appearance of your action item:

- 1. **Theme XML**.
-Define a <tt>refreshActionItemStyle</tt> attribute in your theme and make it reference a custom style where you can customize any of the multiple attributes supported by the library.
+You can easily customize the appearance of your RefreshActionItems.
+Just define a <tt>refreshActionItemStyle</tt> attribute in your theme and make it reference a custom style where you can specify new values for any of the multiple attributes recognized by the library.
- 2. **Object methods**.
-Use the getters and setters methods provided by the library directly from your Java code.

-The sample application includes one activity to illustrate each of these methods.
+See the source of the "Styled" activity in the accompanying sample application for a complete working example of this.

 Libraries used
 --------------------